earthexe/Arch-Convenience-Script/README.md

 # Arch-Convenience-Script
 Just clone this script, run it, and you're done!

-After installing Arch Linux, run this script to set up Audio on Arch Linux!
+After you are in the arch-chroot, and you installed GRUB, run this script to set up Audio and WiFi on Arch Linux!

 Commands to get this:

-sudo pacman -S wget
+pacman -Sy wget

 wget https://github.com/earthexe/Arch-Convenience-Script/edit/main/convenience.sh